abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 {: .definition}

-> A function is a relationship between two sets that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the *target set* of the function.
+> A function is many-to-one a relationship between two sets: one that matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the *target set* of the function.

 These two sets are also called the *domain* and *codomain* of the function, or its *input* and *output*.
 In programming, they go by the name of *argument type* and *return type*.
 In logic, they correspond to the *premise* and *conclusion* (we will get there).
 We might also say, depending on the situation, that a given function *goes* from this set to that other one, *connects* this set to the other, or that it *converts* a value from this set to a value from the other one.
 These different terms demonstrate the multifaceted nature of the concept of function.